By now, employee advocacy needs little introduction.

 The point I’m trying to make is; just because employee advocacy typically falls under marketing, it doesn’t mean that it’s exclusively FOR marketing.

-These employee advocates are just as likely to generate engagement and start conversations with THEIR audiences as the marketing/comms teams are from theirs 💪
+Employee advocates from all departments are just as likely to generate engagement and start conversations with THEIR audiences as the marketing/comms teams are 💪

 The more people you get involved with your program, the better your results!